Anbu-00001/fog-file-insights/fog-file-insights/README.md

 - This step intentionally stores files locally to let you test quickly before cloud deployment.

 The fog layer performs structural parsing, schema validation, and statistical sanity checks.
-Files that fail parsing, violate expected schema, or exceed configurable anomaly thresholds are quarantined locally and not forwarded to the cloud.
+Files that fail parsing, violate expected schema, or exceed configurable anomaly thresholds are quarantined locally and not forwarded to the cloud